International-Data-Spaces-Association/IDSA-Rulebook/documentation/4_Technical_Agreements.md

 This includes:

-- All evaluation facilities conduct transparent conformance tests in the „IDS reference testbed"[^15] based on the regulations from the certification working group and approved by the IDSA technical steering committee.
+- All evaluation facilities conduct transparent conformance tests in the [„IDS reference testbed"](https://github.com/International-Data-Spaces-Association/IDS-testbed) based on the regulations from the certification working group and approved by the IDSA technical steering committee.

 - All evaluation facilities assess compliance with the security requirements listed in the IDS criteria catalog based on tests derived from the criteria.
-Tests that can be conducted automatically are part of the test suite[^16] of the IDS-testbed.
+Tests that can be conducted automatically are part of the [test suite](https://github.com/International-Data-Spaces-Association/IDS-testbed/tree/master/Testsuite) of the IDS-testbed.

 - The evaluation facilities issue a certificate when conformance and security tests are passed.